entando/entando-docs/vuepress/docs/v6.3.2/docs/concepts/custom-resources.md

 * `spec.standardServerImage` can be either`wildfly` or `eap`.
 This instructs the Entando Operator to use one of the two standard Entando App images.
      * For `wildfly` it will deploy the `entando/entando-de-app-wildfly` image
-     * For `eap` it will deploy the `entando/entando-de-app-eap` image This property and the `spec.customServerImage` are  assumed to be mutually exclusive.
+     * For `eap` it will deploy the `entando/entando-de-app-eap` image.
+     This property and the `spec.customServerImage` are  assumed to be mutually exclusive.
 Only provide a value to one of the two.
 Please refer to the
      [relevant section](https://github.com/entando-k8s/entando-k8s-controller-coordinator/blob/master/charts/entando-k8s-controller-coordinator/README.md#how-it-resolves-docker-images)
-     in the README of the Entando Operator to determine how the Docker registry and version of these images will be calculated.
+     in the README of the Entando Operator to determine how the Docker registry and version of these images are calculated.
 * `spec.customServerImage` can be used to deploy the Docker image containing your own custom Entando App.
 Please follow the instructions on how to [build your own image](../../tutorials/devops/build-core-image.md).\
      This property and the `spec.standardServerImage` are  assumed to be mutually exclusive.
 Only provide a